-An archaeological strip, map and record excavation was carried out at Colchester Northern Gateway (South), land south of Axial Way, Colchester, Essex during groundworks as part of Phase 1a of the development.
-The development site is located within an area of cropmarks with recent excavations since 2001 revealing a significant concentration of charcoal-rich pits across this area of northern Colchester.
-Evaluation and Phase 1 excavation in advance of the current project had previously uncovered evidence of charcoal-rich pits, along with post-medieval, modern and undated features.
+An archaeological strip, map and record excavation was carried out at Colchester Northern Gateway (South), land south of Axial Way, Colchester, Essex during groundworks as part of Phase 2 of the development.
+Archaeological investigations in this area of northern Colchester since 2001 have revealed a significant concentration of charcoal-rich pits dating from the Early Iron Age through to the post-medieval period, with many likely associated with charcoal production.
+Archaeological evaluation along with excavations as part of Phase 1 and 1a of the current project, have previously uncovered evidence for charcoal-rich pits, along with postmedieval, modern and undated features on the development site